A clinical trial for people who have lupus with skin symptoms

 What to expect

-If you consent, you will go through screening assessments to make sure this study is right for you.
+If you consent, you will go through screening assessments to make sure this trial is right for you.
 If you have not previously had a skin biopsy to confirm your diagnosis, we will do this.

 You will be assigned by chance, like pulling a number out of a hat, to receive the study medicine (2 in 3 chance) or a placebo (1 in 3 chance).
+A placebo does not have any medicine in it but looks just like the medicine being studied.
+In this trial, there is a greater chance of you receiving the study medicine than the placebo.

 Skin biopsies will be taken at Day 1 and Week 12, with an optional biopsy at Week 32, to look at the effects on your skin.